wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/tools/surfboard.md

 This command compiles the Ride script example and writes it to the `wallet.compiled` file in base64.
 This output can be included in the set script transaction.

-## Assigning Ride Script
+## Assigning Ride Script to Account or Asset

-You can send a set script transaction or a set asset script transaction by running JS script or JS test.
+You can send a set script transaction, issue transaction, or set asset script transaction by running JS script or JS test.
 To run JS script, use the command:

 ```bash
 surfboard run FILE